abray31/abray31/README.md

 projects and front-end development. </p>

 <p>In addition to honing my software development skills, I've recently delved into the world of microcontrollers and embedded systems.
-I love tinkering with various electronic components, learning more about the hardware of the machine, gaining a greater appreciation for the full scope of I/O processes. </p>
+I love tinkering with various electronic components, learning more about the hardware of the machine, and gaining a greater appreciation for I/O processes. </p>

 <p>I'm always eager to learn new technologies and best practices in the industry.
 As I approach graduation, I'm excited to continue applying my knowledge to real-world projects and contribute to the development of innovative software solutions.</p>